Badlands National ParkPhoto by Chris N.

 • Emergency contact information

 By planning thoroughly and following park guidelines, your Badlands camping experience can be both enjoyable and responsible.
 The park's varied landscapes offer experiences ranging from the developed convenience of Cedar Pass to the wild solitude of Sage Creek.
-Whether you're watching bison graze at sunrise from your tent, catching a ranger astronomy program under the stars, or simply marveling at the otherworldly rock formations, camping in Badlands National Park connects you to one of America's most unique and striking landscapes.
+Whether you're watching bison graze at sunrise from your tent, catching a ranger astronomy program under the stars, or simply marveling at the otherworldly rock formations, camping in Badlands National Park connects you to one of America's most unique landscapes.